220111/glide-support-engineer-interview/documentation.md

 - **Description**: "I was able to submit a funding request for $0.00"
 - **Impact**: Creates unnecessary transaction records

+> FundingModal had amount input validation minimum set too low (0.0 vs 0.1).
+These requests were rejected on the backend because the amount input was set to positive but this provided a not user friendly error message.

+> Solution: Set amount input minimum to 0.1 instead of 0.0

+> In the future it should be noted that min is inclusive.

 **Ticket VAL-207: Routing Number Optional**

 - **Reporter**: Support Team